Materials for this course were developed in part through Languages Across the Curriculum grant from the SUNY Office of Educational Technology.

-Blackboard (for online discussion):Log in to MyRedDragon, eLerning.
+Blackboard (for online discussion):Log in to MyRedDragon, eLearning.

-Audio homework: Google Voice, Lingt, Record mp3, Vocaroo, Voicethread, Kaizena;
+Audio homework: Google Voice, Lingt, WhatsApp, Record mp3, Vocaroo, Voicethread, Flipgrid, Kaizena;

 We will spend time in class working on projects and reviewing linking and uploading;

-Presentations of project #1 (If you are having trouble with scanning or sound, focus on other aspects of your site instead.
-Navigation and layout are more important);
+Presentations of project #1 (If you are having trouble with scanning or sound, focus o n other aspects of your site instead.
+Navigation and layout are far more important);

 Work on your second project: project #2

-Our next project will use Powerpoint, so let's begin with some basics to be sure we are all on the same page... slide.
+After project 2, we will explore Powerpoint, so let's begin with some Powerpoint basics to be sure we are all on the same page... er... slide.

 Do the Style lesson on your own.
 Be prepared to apply stylistic ideas to your Project 2.